Exit Wounds poster

 The inciting incident occurs at 13 minutes when Boyd is demoted and transferred to the worst precinct in Detroit (15th precinct) as punishment, forcing him into a new environment he doesn't control..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Boyd actively chooses to investigate the drug operation he suspects involves his own precinct, going against orders and entering a dangerous underworld., moving from reaction to action.
+This illustrates the protagonist's commitment to Boyd actively chooses to investigate the drug operation he suspects involves his own precinct, going against orders and entering a dangerous underworld., moving from reaction to action.

 The Collapse moment at 77 minutes (76% through) represents the emotional nadir.
-Here, Boyd is set up and framed for corruption himself, his partner is killed, and he's isolated with all evidence against him - his reputation and life are destroyed., indicates the protagonist at their lowest point.
+Here, Boyd is set up and framed for corruption himself, his partner is killed, and he's isolated with all evidence against him - his reputation and life are destroyed., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 Boyd realizes he must combine his aggressive instincts with Latrell's strategic thinking - working with allies and building a case rather than going alone., demonstrating the transformation achieved throughout the journey.